olebole/irafdoc/doc/imutil.sections.rst

   <!-- BeginSection: 'DESCRIPTION' -->
   <p>
-  The image template list <i>images</i> is expanded and the images are printed one per line on the standard output unless the <tt>"nolist"</tt> option is given.
+  The image template list <i>images</i> is expanded and the images are printed one per line on the standard output unless the <span style="font-family: monospace;">"nolist"</span> option is given.
   Other options allow selection of a portion of the image name.
 The number of images in the list is determined and stored in the parameter <i>nimages</i>.
   </p>